Dr. Shirley's History Pages - Part 6

 371 BC

-Sparta invades Thebes (city-state in Greece); Thebes and Athens form an alliance and defeat Sparta
+Sparta invaded Thebes (city-state in Greece); Thebes and Athens formed an alliance and defeated Sparta

 371-362 BC